Are you being investigated or have you been charged with a crime?

 Criminal Impersonation 2nd Degree

-Lisa's Journey from Police Work to the Courtroom
+Dallas' Journey from Police Work to the Courtroom

 Still wanting to continue her family’s legacy, she began applying for law enforcement agencies.
 She spent some time with a sheriff’s office and police department.
 Her law enforcement experience gave her insight into the criminal justice system, as well as police procedure and government policy.
-However, Lisa could not ignore the overwhelming lack of police accountability; this is where her dream of attending law school began.
+However, Dallas could not ignore the overwhelming lack of police accountability; this is where her dream of attending law school began.

 Soon after passing the bar she assisted a prominent Seattle Civil Rights Attorney with police accountability cases, while seeking full-time employment within the criminal justice realm.
 Her goal was to learn the landscape of criminal laws and get acclimated to the nature of criminal law in the great northwest.
 She was hired on as a King County prosecutor within months of passing the bar exam.
-Lisa was able to further hone her skills to now assist clients involved in criminal investigations and prosecutions.
+Dallas was able to further hone her skills to now assist clients involved in criminal investigations and prosecutions.

-Lisa started her law firm with criminal defense as her main focus.
+Dallas started her law firm with criminal defense as her main focus.
 She is familiar with and accustomed to facing challenges and adversity head on.
 She is responsive and attentive.
 She honors her ethical obligations and takes pride in her work.

 Lisa Martinez Attorney at Law, PLLC takes on criminal matters in the pre-filing/investigation stage, pretrial, and trial phases.
 She can also assist in the vacating convictions process, as well as general criminal law legal consulting.